robert-abela/mcast-attendance-chrome-extension/README.md

 # MCAST Attendance Extension v0.6.0

+Works in basic mode by default and in advanced mode if configured

+## Basic Mode
+Automatically adds a new button that when pressed counts the number or students marked as present.
 Activates only when visiting http://attendance.mcast.edu.mt to **Add or Edit Attendance** entries.
-Changes heading colour to Indigo to indicate activation.

-## Basic Usage
-Automatically adds a new button (Indigo text) that when pressed counts the number or students marked as present.

-## Advanced Usage
+## Advanced Mode
-Allows the user to configure timetable to autofill Class, Unit, Session & Duration fields if the attendance is being added during the lesson.
-Labels' colour changes to Indigo to indicate autofill.
-Timetable configured as CSV rows, each line represents a lesson and is in the format: DDD,CLASS,START,END,UNIT where:
+Adds a new **Autofill Attendance** link on the homepage that autofills Class, Unit, Session & Duration fields if the attendance is being added during the lesson (day of the week and time need to match).
+Activates when the user has configured the timetable in **Options**.
+Timetable configured as CSV rows, each line represents a lesson and is in the format: DDD,CLASS,START,END,UNIT as detailed below:

 * DDD: 3 letter day of the week, e.g.: Mon, Thu
 * CLASS: class name, e.g.: IT-SWD-6.2A
 * START,END: 24-hr clock time in HH:MM format, e.g.: 08:30, 16:00
 * UNIT: Name of the lesson's unit, e.g.: ITSFT-406-1502 - Programming Concepts

-An example week is found below:
+An example of a week configuration is found below:
 ```csv
 Mon,IT-SWD-6.2A,08:00,10:00,ITSFT-506-1614 - Low Level Programming II
 Mon,IT-SWD-6.2B,10:00,12:00,ITSFT-506-1614 - Low Level Programming II